Termites

 Expert Pest Control Services In Missouri

 Although there are approximately 2500 species of termites worldwide, only 4 are in Missouri.
 The most common and most destructive is the Eastern Subterranean Termite.
 Termites are social insects that form and live in colonies.
-The colonies consist of a king, queen, and three main cast members: worker termites, soldier termites, and winged reproductive termites.
+The colonies consist of a king, queen, and three main cast members: worker termites, soldier termites, and winged reproductive (swarmer) termites.

 Termite Identification